TADC EMPLOYMENT LAW NEWSLETTER

 Talford accepted the position, completed the form requesting the transfer, and arrived for orientation one week before her scheduled start date.
 However, when she came for orientation, she was told that CML was still interviewing for the pharmacy tech position.
 Ultimately, someone else was selected, and Ms. Talford was told that she had never been hired.

-She filed a breach of contract claim, asserting that the agreement to transfer her for "permanent" employment "for the rest of her working career" was an unequivocal indication by CML to be bound not to terminate her except under clearly specified circumstances.
-She acknowledged that her employment in
+She filed a breach of contract claim, asserting that the agreement to transfer her for “permanent” employment “for the rest of her working career” was an unequivocal indication by CML to be bound not to terminate her except under clearly specified circumstances.
+She acknowledged that her employment in Conroe was at-will, and that her employment at Lancaster, had it commenced, would also have been at-will.
+However, she argued that the agreement to transfer her employment was not at-will, because of the promise of continued employment “for the rest of her working career.”
+She attempted to distinguish between the agreement to commence employment and the employment itself.

 The court, however, found this argument to be without merit.
 For the purposes of at-will employment, there is no distinction between termination before the date of employment and termination after work has begun.
 Because the statute of frauds applies to invalidate any oral agreement of permanent employment that she may have had, she cannot enforce an agreement to commence that employment.
 Therefore, the Court of Appeals affirmed the District Court’s grant of summary judgment in favor of CML.